MicrosoftDocs/cpp-docs/docs/standard-library/utc-clock-class.md

 At the time of this writing, 27 leap seconds have been added since the practice began in 1972.
 The International Earth Rotation and Reference Systems Service (IERS) determines when a leap second will be added.
 This practice is referred to as "leap second insertion".
 When a leap second is inserted, the time nearing midnight proceeds from 23:59:59 (hours:minutes:seconds) to 23:59:60 (the inserted leap second), and then to 0:0:0 (midnight), thus 'inserting' a second to UTC time.
 In the past, leap seconds have been added either on June 30 or December 31.

-UTC time started out 10 seconds behind TAI (atomic time).
-Given the insertion of 27 leap seconds, UTC time is currently 37 seconds behind TAI (atomic clock) time.
+UTC time, by definition, started out 10 seconds behind TAI (atomic time).
+Given the insertion of 27 leap seconds since then, UTC time is currently 37 seconds behind TAI (atomic clock) time.

 `is_clock(utc_clock)` returns **true**.